-The award of satisfactory completion for a unit is based on whether the student has demonstrated the a satisfactory understanding of the outcomes specified for the unit.
+The award of satisfactory completion for a unit is based on whether the student has demonstrated the set of outcomes specified for the unit.
+Teachers use a variety of assessment tasks and tools that provide a range of opportunities for students to demonstrate the key knowledge and key skills in the outcomes for satisfactory completion.